gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-lighting-directional.md

 Title: WebGL 3D - Directional Lighting
 Description: How to implement directional lighting in WebGL

-This article is a continuation of <a href="webgl-3d-camera.html">WebGL 3D Cameras</a>.
-If you haven't read that I suggest <a href="webgl-3d-cameras.html">you start there</a>.
+This article is a continuation of [WebGL 3D Cameras](webgl-3d-camera.html).
+If you haven't read that I suggest [you start there](webgl-3d-cameras.html).

 There are many ways to implement lighting.
 Probably the simplest is *directional lighting*.

 Directional lighting assumes the light is coming uniformly from one direction.
 The sun on a clear day is often considered a directional light.
 It's so far way that its rays can be considered to be hitting the surface of an object all in parallel.

 Computing directional lighting is actually pretty simple.
 If we know what direction the light is traveling and we know what direction the surface of the object is facing we can take the *dot product* of the 2 directions and it will give us the cosine of the angle between the 2 directions.

 Here's an example

 {{{diagram url="resources/dot-product.html" caption="drag the points"}}}

 Drag the points around, if you get them exactly opposite of each other you'll see the dot product is -1.
 If they are at the same spot exactly the dot product is 1.

 How is that useful?
 Well if we know what direction the surface of our 3d object is facing and we know the direction the light is shining then we can just take the dot product of them and it will give us a number 1 if the light is pointing directly at the surface and -1 if they are pointing directly opposite.

 {{{diagram url="resources/directional-lighting.html" caption="rotate the direction" width="500" height="400"}}}

 We can multiply our color by that dot product value and boom!
 Light!

 One problem, how do we know which direction the surfaces of our 3d object are facing.

 ## Introducing Normals

 I have no idea why they are called *normals* but at least in 3D graphics a normal is the word for a unit vector that describes the direction a surface is facing.

 Here are some normals for a cube and a sphere.